Course Title: Post-Industrial Media

 Upon successful completion of this course, you will be able to:

-- Examine and critically discuss networked media in terms of aesthetics, communication and technology.
+- Examine and critically discuss contemporary media in terms of aesthetics, communication and technology.

-- Publish and distribute your work online and evaluate the effectiveness of distribution strategies.
+- Plan and produce post-industrial media work and evaluate the success of your implementation.

 - Independently research, review and critically discuss future global directions in media production.